Ali ibn Isa ibn Mahan: Return to prominence under al-Amin and the civil war

 Replaced by Harthama ibn A'yan and disgraced, Ali rose again to prominence after the death of Harun in March 809.
 As many of the Baghdadi elites, he was a strong supporter of the new Caliph, al-Amin (r.
 809–813), who honoured him with the appellation shaykh hadhihi'l-dawla ("elder of this dynasty") and put him in charge of the affairs of his own heir, Musa.

 In early 811, with the outbreak of civil war between al-Amin and his brother al-Ma'mun (r.
 813–833), who had been given a large viceregal domain encompassing Khurasan, al-Amin entrusted Ali with the subduing al-Ma'mun and his followers.
-At the head of a huge army of reportedly 50,000 men drawn from the abna, Ali marched east, but in the Battle of Rayy on 3 July 811 he was crushingly defeated and killed by a far smaller army of al-Ma'mun under Tahir ibn al-Husayn.
+At the head of a huge army of reportedly 50,000 men drawn from the abna, Ali marched east, but in the Battle of Ray on 3 July 811 he was crushingly defeated and killed by a far smaller army of al-Ma'mun under Tahir ibn al-Husayn.